Searching for superconductivity in doped triangular lattice Kitaev magnets

-We next turn to the connected spin correlation function $\langle S^i(\br) S^i(\bf 0) \rangle^\pdg_c$ shown in the main panels of Figs.~\ref{fig:oneninth} (a) and (b), which inform us about spin fluctuations on top of the ordered state.
+We next turn to the connected spin correlation function $\langle S^\mu(\br) S^\mu({\bf 0}) \rangle^\pdg_c$ shown in the main panels of Figs.~\ref{fig:oneninth} (a) and (b), which inform us about spin fluctuations on top of the ordered state.
 The electron-doped case exhibits spin fluctuations which do not change much with $K$, while the hole-doped case exhibits enhanced spin fluctuations as we decrease $K$, hinting at a magnetic critical point at this fixed doping.
 Upon decreasing the Kitaev coupling from $K=0.9$ to $K=0.3$, the correlation length doubles to nearly $4$ unit cells ($24$ sites), although we do not access a gapless critical point within our restricted sweep.
-The regime $\abs{K} < 0.3 $, however, becomes difficult to converge within VUMPS.
+The gapless regime $\abs{K} < 0.3 $, however, becomes difficult to converge within VUMPS.
+The nature of the transition from a gapless Fermi liquid to these spin and charge ordered states warrants further investigation, despite the difficulty of such critical states admitting a MPS representation.
 Such a magnetic critical point could also be accessed by increasing doping at fixed $K$.